LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint1.md

   - Link to your deployed website

 **End of Sprint 1:**
-  - **A readme is required**: 10 pts
+1. **A readme is required**: 10 pts
-  - Milestone points 40pts.
+2. - Milestone points 40pts.
 (10 pts for each milestone)
-  - Deployed and Functional: 10pts
+3.  - Deployed and Functional: 10pts
 	- You will not be able to resubmit points for re-deployment.
+4. Each Partner participated in a fair share of the work
+    - i.e. Each partner did their assigned user stories
+		- It's okay if one partner helped the other out with a few stories.
+That is encouraged if it's needed.
+I am primarily making sure that each person did their "fair share" of the sprint.
+Do not make your partner do all the work to stay on task.
+	- If the distribution in Azure Dev Ops is significantly uneven, or one partner did not (approx.) evenly contribute, **they will lose 20%** from the sprint.
+These points cannot be regained.

 Total: 60 pts